Polish Poster Art

 In the final decade of Communist rule, Poland’s powerful Catholic hierarchy made common cause with the country’s disaffected cultural community, promoting modern art in church venues like the Fra Angelico Gallery at the Archdiocesan Museum in Katowice, inaugurated in 1986.
 The church-sponsored exhibition space organized national competitions for works of contemporary graphic art on the theme, Toward Values, advertised in two minimalist monochrome posters in the Collection from Kalaras, presenting a face with features formed from the Crucified Christ and a Christ-like figure bent under the weight of a ladder to heaven, casting the shadow of a cross.
 A third symbolically-stylized Kalaras placard for a 1991 exhibition in the Katowice gallery on the theme of Transcendence shows a finger under a floating halo pointing toward heaven.

 As Poland has veered toward the right under the leadership of the populist Law and Justice Party, passing legislation in 2018 that would make it a criminal act to suggest the country shared any responsibility for Nazi crimes committed on its territory, it remains to be seen what impact restrictions of this kind will have on the country’s public arts scene and the entente cordiale between the Church and the artistic intelligentsia.
-One warning signal came in May 2019, when a gay rights activist was arrested and threatened with up to two years in prison under a Polish law forbidding “publicly insulting religious feelings or desecrating a ritual object,” after she displayed a placard of the country’s revered icon of the Black Madonna of Czestochowa with a rainbow halo.
+One warning signal came in May 2019, when an LGBTQ rights activist was arrested and threatened with up to two years in prison under a Polish law forbidding “publicly insulting religious feelings or desecrating a ritual object,” after she displayed a placard of the Black Madonna of Czestochowa with a rainbow halo.
 Having endured one form of censorship, Poland’s long-suffering and ever resourceful poster-makers may now be faced with new challenges to their hard-won artistic freedom.